-You can explore the foreshore on one of the many trails where you're sure to find a secluded spot to sit and relax, or head out birdwatching, kite flying or cycling.
+You can explore the foreshore on one of the many trails where you're sure to find a secluded spot to sit and relax, or head out birdwatching, kite flying, cycling or horse riding.
 Waranga Basin is also popular for boating and on-water activities.